swarm-game/swarm/TUTORIAL.md

 system.
 However, you are stocked with all the materials you need to build a lot of robots to explore for you!
-To start, you only have the materials to make some very basic devices which give your robots abilities like moving, turning, and grabbing things and interpreting very simple imperative programs.
-As you use your robots to gather resources, you will be able to construct better devices which in turn allow you to construct robots with upgraded abilities and programming language features.
+To start, you only have the materials to make some very basic devices which give your robots abilities like moving, turning, grabbing things, and interpreting very simple imperative programs.
+As you use your robots to gather resources, you will be able to construct better devices which in turn allow you to construct robots with upgraded abilities and programming language features, which in turn allow you to program more sophisticated robots which in turn will OK I think you get the idea.

 Getting started
 ---------------